-I execute research in the area of Black women’s maternal health with the Black Women’s Birthing Justice Collective.
+In addition, I execute research in the area of Black women’s maternal health with the Black Women’s Birthing Justice Collective.
 We intend to challenge medical violence implemented by medical professionals and decrease disproportionate maternal mortality within the African diaspora.
-Birthing Justice — saving our Lives is slated for print in Spring 2014
+Birthing Justice — saving our Lives is a forthcoming anthology.

 My areas of scholarly and pedagogical interest are structural and institutional racism in urbanism, sociological implications of disproportionate maternal health outcomes, and Black feminist theory.

-A little more: I am a multi-ethnic woman who is multi-faceted in her opinions and beliefs and always open for humble and stimulating discourse on how we can evolve into equity and unanimity.
-I believe in egalitarianism as a means to advance cultural competency to ensure a safe living and working environment for all people despite, privilege, race, class, sexual orientation age or gender.
+A little more: I am a multi-ethnic woman who is multi-faceted in her opinions and beliefs and always open for humble and stimulating discourse on how we can evolve into a more just and equitable society.
+I believe in egalitarianism as a means to advance cultural competency and to ensure a safe living and working environment for all people despite, privilege, race, class, sexual orientation, age, or gender.

 Associations and affiliations:

-All of the writing and commentary on my site is my own & in no way reflects the opinions and beliefs of any of my employers or affiliations
+The writing and commentary on my site is my own.
+It does not reflect the opinions and/or beliefs of my employers or affiliations.